joostdecock/site/_includes/pattern-docs/carlton.md

 ### Step {% increment step %}: Join canvas chest piece to the front canvas
 {% include instruction-img.html img='join-chest-canvas-piece-to-front-canvas.svg' caption='Join canvas chest piece to the front canvas' %}

-Place the canvas chest piece on your canvas piece of the front panel and baste them together.
+Place the canvas chest piece on your canvas piece of the front panel and permanently baste them together.
+As in, hand-sew them together with a lengthy stitch.

 > ##### Make sure to extend the canvas into the seam allowance
 >